Energy-consistent Petrov-Galerkin time discretization of port-Hamiltonian systems: Introduction

-For a specific class of Hamiltonian and gradient systems in \cite{EggerHabrichShashkov2021} the authors design an energy-consistent Petrov--Galerkin method.
-Their formulation has the remarkable property, that the structure of the system is preserved under Galerkin discretization in space.
-This is a stronger type of structure preservation than energy consistency.
+For a specific class of Hamiltonian and gradient systems in \cite{EggerHabrichShashkov2021} the authors design an energy-consistent Petrov--Galerkin method of arbitrary order with the beneficial property that Galerkin projection in space preserves the Hamiltonian or gradient structure.
 A range of nonlinear systems can be formulated in this framework, and it applies also to some DAEs.
 Unfortunately, for some systems it is not straightforward to see whether they can be reformulated to fit into the framework of \cite{EggerHabrichShashkov2021}, since this involves inverting certain operators.
-For example this is the case for the quasilinear wave equation with friction, see Example~\ref{ex:wave-eq}.
+For example this is the case for the quasilinear wave equation with friction, see Example~\ref{ex:wave-eq} below.
 A more detailed discussion is presented in Remark~\ref{rmk:comp-EHS} below.

-In~\cite[Sec.~7.4]{morandin24-modeling} a cPG scheme similar to the one developed in~\cite{EggerHabrichShashkov2021} was used and investigated for finite-dimensional port-Hamiltonian DAEs.
+In~\cite[Sec.~7.4]{morandin24-modeling} a cPG scheme for an alternative formulation of port-Hamiltonian systems is used, which is energy-consistent and allows for a structure preserving space discretization, as presented in \cite[Sec.~7.2]{morandin24-modeling}.
+More specifically, instead of $R(\mathcal{H}'(z))$ as in~\eqref{eq:ph-intro-2}, the author considers terms of the form $\tilde R(z) \mathcal{H}'(z)$, where $\tilde R(z)$ is a $z$-dependent nonlinear operator acting on $\mathcal{H}'(z)$, and analogously for the term involving $J$.
+While many nonlinear port-Hamiltonian systems fit into both formulations, there are examples of models for which our formulation is more natural since it clearly shows the monotonicity of the operators.
+Examples are the $p$-Laplace equation or the quasilinear wave equation with nonlinear friction term.
+Our strategy to achieve energy consistency and structure preservation by means of a suitable projection of $\mathcal{H'}(z)$ is similar to the one in \cite{morandin24-modeling}, however, our setup avoids problems with singularities in cases where $\tilde R(z)$ is singular, but $\tilde R(z) \mathcal{H}'(z)$ is not, see Remark \ref{rmk:discr-comp} for details.

 There are more classes of methods that are exactly energy-consistent only for the special case of quadratic Hamiltonian, such as standard collocation methods and certain types of Runge--Kutta methods.
 They have been applied to port-Hamiltonian systems including port-Hamiltonian DAEs, which creates extra challenges.
 For example collocation methods were used in \cite[Thm.~2]{kotyczka19-discrete}, \cite[Sec.~III C]{mehrmann19-structure}, and some Runge--Kutta methods were used in~\cite{morandin24-modeling}.